-Mention 'private investigator' these days and it's hard not to think of those old Hollywood films.
-You know, the ones with mucky mac'd PIs sneaking around, busting bad guys and raising hell with a dame or two.
+Mention 'private investigator' and it's hard not to think of those old Hollywood films with mucky mac'd PIs sneaking around, busting bad guys.

-Writing reports and carrying out background checks might not sound sexy, but it is risky.
-Accuse the wrong person and you could end up with a defamation claim filed against you.
+Because although writing reports and carrying out background checks might not sound sexy, it is risky.
+Accuse the wrong person and you could end up with a defamation claim against you.
 Overlook some evidence crucial to your client's investigation and you could get sued for negligence.

-Real fears about private investigators "operating in the shadows" and invading privacy have led to a raft of regulatory and data protection laws, putting PIs under more scrutiny than ever.
+Real fears about private investigators 'operating in the shadows' and invading privacy have helped fuel new regulatory and data protection laws, putting PIs under more scrutiny than ever.

 PI (professional indemnity this time) insurance doesn't cover anything illegal, of course.
-But it does cover certain errors and negligent acts, including defamation, breach of confidentiality and loss of documents or data.
+But it does cover a whole raft of errors and negligent acts, including defamation, breach of confidentiality and loss of documents or data.

-Far be it from us to tell you how to do your job.
-But there are certain things you can do to make it less risky (from an insurance point of view).
-Just think of the following as taking some practical steps towards self-preservation:
+Don't worry.
+We wouldn't be so crass as to try and tell you how to do your job.
+But there are certain things you can do to make it less risky (from an insurance point of view, that is).
+Just think of the following as some practical steps towards self-preservation: